tthoeye/tthoeye.github.io/_services/joint-stakeholder-forum.md

 You can view the meeting agenda here: [https://shorturl.at/6MMBU](https://shorturl.at/6MMBU)

-Register here for the joint forum: [https://shorturl.at/Jkze6)](https://shorturl.at/Jkze6)
+Register here for the Joint Stakeholder Forum: [https://shorturl.at/Jkze6)](https://shorturl.at/Jkze6)